-While right now it is carryout only, they do have a tasting room expansion in their future plans.
+They do have a fairly compact taproom space too where you can try pints from their many taps.
 The Beer Exchange is open seven days a week.
-Watch their Facebook page for regular free sampling events, usually on Thursdays from 5:00-7:00.
+Watch their Facebook page for regular sampling events, usually on Thursdays from 5:00-7:00.

 They offer a bunch of logo items such as glassware and T-shirts, making it a smart stop for gift shopping.
 Ask the about their policies for shipping beer and merchandise.

 And more on the way